Skip to content

 Special rules known as the Club transfer rules may apply if you transfer your LGPS benefits to another public service pension scheme.
 If you transfer under Club transfer rules, you will normally get benefits in the new scheme that are broadly equivalent to the benefits you had in the LGPS.
 The Club transfer rules will apply if:

-• you apply for the transfer within a year of joining your new pension scheme, and
+• you apply for the transfer within a year of joining the new pension scheme.

 Transferring your pension rights is not an easy decision to make.
 You may wish to get help from an independent financial adviser before making a final decision.
 This is particularly important if you are thinking about transferring your deferred benefits to a personal pension plan, stakeholder pension scheme, buy-out insurance policy or to an employer’s money purchase scheme.
 In these schemes, you would bear all the investment risk.
 This could significantly affect your income in later life.